ciscocode/adventure/README.md

 # How to play

 Adventure is a text based game.
-Use the following commands to naviagte through the world, and rech the treasure!
+Use the following commands to naviagte through the world, and reach the treasure!

 | Command | Description |
 | --- | --- |